askformeal/PotDict/README.md

 <img src="./readme_files/img1.png"/>

+1. Search using PotDict
-1. Exit PotDict
+2. Exit PotDict
-2. Restart listener
+3. Restart listener
-3. Start/Stop listener
+4. Start/Stop listener
+5. Clear screen

 Copy `127.0.0.1:65432` or other url displayed and paste it into your browser.